The Role of ISAC in 6G Networks: Enabling Next-Generation Wireless Systems: Key Enabling Technologies

 Nonetheless, OFDM-based ISAC encounters substantial challenges, notably a trade-off between sensing precision and communication throughput.
-This trade-off is frequently defined by the ambiguity function of the waveform, which delineates the resolution and precision of delay and Doppler estimates.
-Enhancing this trade-off necessitates advanced resource allocation techniques, including power allocation and adaptive subcarrier, to reduce the CRB for delay and Doppler estimates.
-Minimizing CRB improves sensing performance by decreasing estimation mistakes while maintaining communication quality.
-Proposed solutions to these challenges include advanced waveform designs like discrete fourier transform (DFT)-spread OFDM integrated with index modulation (IM).
+This trade-off is governed by the waveform's ambiguity function, which determines the resolution and precision of delay and Doppler estimates.
+Enhancing this trade-off necessitates advanced resource allocation techniques, including adaptive power allocation and subcarrier selection, to reduce the Cramér-Rao Bound (CRB) for delay and Doppler estimates.
+Minimizing the CRB improves sensing performance by decreasing estimation errors while maintaining communication quality.
+Proposed solutions to these challenges include advanced waveform designs like Discrete Fourier Transform (DFT)-spread OFDM integrated with Index Modulation (IM).
 These designs enhance sensing performance by manipulating the ambiguity function to attain locally optimal auto-correlation characteristics in specified areas of the delay-Doppler domain, while ensuring reliable communication throughput \cite{3.2.1.4, 3.2.1.5, 3.2.1.6}.

-One of the innovations in OFDM-based ISAC is superposed index modulated OFDM (S-IM-OFDM), which increases sensing capabilities without increasing power usage.
-By integrating sensing-oriented signals into the OFDM waveform using the energy-efficient index modulation, S-IM-OFDM improves detection performance, especially in dynamic, time-varying channels.
-Also, this technique makes Doppler compensation possible using measurable parameters, preserving communication reliability in demanding circumstances \cite{3.2.1.7}.
-In addition, directional modulation (DM) techniques combined with OFDM (OFDM-DM) have been proposed to reduce interference from non-target directions and enhance security by blocking eavesdropping via unanticipated paths \cite{3.2.1.8}.
-These developments show how OFDM waveforms are optimized for simultaneous sensing and communication capabilities while maintaining a balance between performance, power efficiency, and complexity.
+One of the innovations in OFDM-based ISAC is Superposed Index Modulated OFDM (S-IM-OFDM), which increases sensing capabilities without increasing power usage.
+By integrating sensing-oriented signals into the OFDM waveform using energy-efficient index modulation, S-IM-OFDM improves detection performance, especially in dynamic, time-varying channels.
+Furthermore, this technique enables Doppler compensation using measurable parameters, preserving communication reliability in demanding circumstances \cite{3.2.1.7}.
+In addition, Directional Modulation (DM) techniques combined with OFDM (OFDM-DM) have been proposed to reduce interference from non-target directions and enhance security by blocking eavesdropping via unanticipated paths \cite{3.2.1.8}.
+These developments demonstrate how OFDM waveforms are optimized for simultaneous sensing and communication capabilities while maintaining a balance between performance, power efficiency, and complexity.